Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

 In one discussion, Jacob said, Pence told him: “I can’t wait to go to heaven and meet the framers, and tell them the work that you did in putting together our Constitution is a work of genius.”

-They started Jan.
+Pence and his aides started Jan.
 6 at the vice president’s house, saying a prayer together.
-And as they hunkered in the undisclosed location, Jacob said he pulled out a Bible, reading a verse about a second in command who defied an order he could not follow.
+And as they hunkered in the undisclosed location later in the day, Jacob said he pulled out a Bible, reading a verse about a second in command who defied an order he could not follow.
 He said he “took great comfort” in the passage.

 Short said in his videotaped interview that he texted Pence a Bible verse at the end of the day.

-“I fought the good fight I finished the race, I’ve kept the faith,” the passage reads.
+“I fought the good fight, I finished the race, I’ve kept the faith,” the passage read.